Faster Geometric Algorithms via Dynamic Determinant Computation: Dynamic Determinant Computations

-Indeed, this computation can also be performed over a ring.
-To this end, we use the adjoint of $A$, denoted by $A^{adj}$, rather than the inverse.
-It holds that $A^{adj}=det(A)A^{-1}$, thus we obtain the following two equations.
+Then we show how this computation can be performed over a ring.
+To this end, we use the adjoint of $A$, denoted by $A^{\text{adj}}$, rather than the inverse.
+It holds that $A^{\text{adj}}=\det(A)A^{-1}$, thus we obtain the following two equations.